 Monthly Post-doc Happy Hours

-On a Friday in the middle of every month the Post-doc Happy Hour is held at City Tap House (3925 Walnut St.).
-Enjoy drink specials from 5:30-7:30 along with your fellow postdocs.
+On a Friday in the middle of every month the Post-doc Happy Hour is held at PHS Pop Up Beer Garden (36th and Filbert).
+Starting at 5:30pm, enjoy great time with your fellow postdocs.
 Friends and coworkers are welcome, as long as they are 21+.
 Postdocs should receive email for the upcoming Happy Hour from BPC or you may check our BPC Facebook page.

 Resources available at PENN